Deccentric/WhatchaSay/README.md

 Once you click `Translate` whatever in the `Text to Translate`` will be translated and copied to your clipboard up to 256 characters.

 ### Getting a DeepL API Key
+This is only required if you'd like to use the DeepL API option.

 Step 1: Start Creating Your Account

 ![image](https://github.com/Deccentric/WhatchaSay/blob/master/Images/deepl1.jpg?raw=true)